rei/rei-cedar-docs/docs/patterns/forms/README.md

 - Invoke special “numeric” keyboard by passing `:numeric="true"` to CdrInput
 - Actively validate the card number field
 - Auto-detect the card type based on the card number
-- Once know, Match the numerical sequence of the field to the physical card
+- Once known, match the numerical sequence of the field to the physical card
 - Ensure the user doesn’t need to re-enter their number if they go back a step in the checkout flow
 - Assign appropriate autocomplete value: “cc-number”
 - See the [CdrInput documentation](../../components/input#input-masking) for information on setting up an input mask